 "Authentic Wado-Ryu Karate-Do in the South West of England"

-Devon Wado-Ryu Karate-Do Kai was established in 1984 by the late Sensei T. Takamizawa 7th Dan Kyoshi Shihan and his student Sensei Peter Hill 6th Dan.
-Devon Wado-Ryu Karate-Do Kai are full and founder members of the Wado-Ryu Karate-Do Academy whose chief instructor is the world renowned Sensei M.Shiomitsu 9th Dan Hanshi Shihan.
-Devon Wado-Ryu Karate-Do Kai have been granted by Shiomitsu Sensei the status of an independent association and are through the Wado-Ryu Karate-Do Academy members of the Wado-Ryu Karate-Do Renmei, Japan headed by Grandmaster H.Otsuka III, the grandson of the founder of Wado-Ryu Karate-Do Ju-Jitsu Kempo the late Sensei H.Ohtsuka 10th Dan Meijin, the English Karate Federation and the World Karate Federation.
+Devon Wado-Ryu Karate-Do Kai was established in 1984 by the late T. Takamizawa 7th Dan Kyoshi and his student Peter Hill 7th Dan Sensei.
+Devon Wado-Ryu Karate-Do Kai are full and founder members of the Wado-Ryu Karate-Do Academy whose chief instructor is the world renowned and much respected M.Shiomitsu 9th Dan Hanshi.
+Through the Wado-Ryu Karate-Do Academy, Devon Wado-Ryu Karate-do Kai are also members of the Wado-Ryu Karate-Do Renmei, the English Karate Federation and the World Karate Federation.

-Dan Grade examinations are taken nationally/internationally on either the annual Wado-Ryu Karate-Do Academy Summer Course held in the Lymington, Hampshire or the Winter Course at the Spectrum Centre, Guildford, Surrey with the grading panel of the Wado-Ryu Karate-Do Academy appointed personally by Sensei M.Shiomitsu 9th Dan Hanshi Shihan.
-Attempting examinations in this manner is a tradition Devon Wado-Ryu Karate-Do Kai started nearly thirty years ago under Takamizawa Sensei and continued to this day out of respect to his memory with the support of Shiomitsu Sensei.
+Dan Grade examinations are taken on either the annual Wado-Ryu Karate-Do Academy International Summer Course held this coming year in Weston-super-Mare, Somerset or the International Winter Course at the Spectrum Centre, Guildford, Surrey with the grading panel of the Wado-Ryu Karate-Do Academy appointed personally by M.Shiomitsu 9th Dan Hanshi.
+Attempting examinations in this manner is a tradition Devon Wado-Ryu Karate-Do Kai started thirty years ago under Takamizawa Sensei and continued to this day out of respect to his memory with the support of Shiomitsu Sensei.

 For younger members who wish to enjoy and experience the sporting aspect of Karate, there are regular squad training sessions at both local and national level.
 Devon Wado-Ryu Karate-Do Kai have had a remarkable amount of success at local, regional and national level, both within Wado-Ryu and also in open all-style tournaments.
 Members have also competed with great success and distinction in both Europe and Japan at international level.